blazium-engine/blazium-docs/README.md

 ## Contributing

-All contributors are welcome to help on the Godot documentation.
+All contributors are welcome to help on the Blazium documentation.

 To get started, head to the [Contributing section](https://docs.blazium.app/contributing/how_to_contribute.html) of the online manual.
 There, you will find all the information you need to write and submit changes.